chrisathook/display-standard-previewer/README.md

 Compiles all the images in /_toSprite into spritesheets and generates the necessary .scss partials in /sass/spritesheets.
 Final spritesheets are placed in /images.

+### inline-svg

+Copies data from all svgs in */_svgs* into */libs/svglib.js* for inclusion in divs in index.html.
+Svg filename must match target div ID.

 ### build

 Runs *sprite* then *sass*